 As a resident, student, or employee in New York City, you are eligible for library privileges at New York Public Library (with branches in Manhattan, the Bronx, and Staten Island), Brooklyn Public Library, and Queens Public Library!

 Unlike public libraries, academic libraries in New York City are not open to the public or to staff or students from other academic institutions.
 However, if there is a particular source that you've identified and you've located it at another New York academic library, you can ask for a NYC METRO Library card.
 This is a one-time pass so that you can visit a library.
-For one of these passes, please contact the CUNY Office of Library Service's Head of Budget and Collections (formerly Electronic Resources Librarian), Nancy Egan.
+For one of these passes, please contact the CUNY Office of Library Service's Director of Collection and Metadata Strategy, Michael Hughes.

 If you have a long-term research project that you think requires use of the NYU or Columbia libraries, you can learn about Manhattan Research Library Initiative (MaRLI).
 This initiative enables approved New York Public Library cardholders with a demonstrable research need not met by currently available resources, to borrow materials from NYU, Columbia, and NYPL.